Guide to Civilian Airplanes and Aircraft

-For the average pilot, civilian aircraft sits at the center of their airplane world.
-While they might admire and desire the faster, more exciting models that are seen at military airbases, it is the slower, more functional models and types that bring home the bacon.
+For the average pilot, civilian aircraft form the nucleus of their world.
+While they might admire and desire the faster, more exciting models that are seen at military airbases, it is the slower, more functional models that bring home the bacon.
 In general, civilian aircraft are more affordable and are easier to obtain as they are sold by both private sellers and dealers.
-This section of Airplanes.com cover not only all these factors but also lightly discusses some popular classic and vintage aircraft for the connoisseurs of flying.
-It can also be helpful to those who are in the market to buy aircraft to make traveling more affordable but who do not pilot themselves.
-Not only will the page assist with the finding and purchase of aircraft, but it lists a number of volunteer pilots who may be able to pilot their aircraft on their behalf.
-Whatever the case, we are sure you will enjoy using the civilian section of airplanes.com.
+This section of Airplanes.com covers not only all these factors, but also takes a look at some popular classic and vintage aircraft for the connoisseurs of flying.

 Cessna 172

 2006 marks the 50-year anniversary of the Cessna Skyhawk 172.
 The tricycle-gear 4-seat Cessna 172 is one of the world’s most popular airplanes of all time.
 To date, Cessna has delivered more than 35,000 of the single-engine, high-wing airplanes.
-Many of the aircraft’s owners are small families or flight schools.
 The 172 is a forgiving aircraft which makes it attractive for novice pilots or those who operate on short strips or unpaved runways.

 Higher performance variations of the 172R come with more features and more horsepower.
 The 172RG featured retractable gear and a variable pitch, constant speed propeller with a more powerful engine in the 180-horsepower Lycoming O-360.